 COZY SHABBAT WKNDS

 It has been nice to welcome alumni visiting for these cozy Shabbat summer weekends.
 Shabbat of August 12-13 will be the last of the summer cozy-Shabbat weekends.
 Believe it or not, freshmen move-in begins the 14th this year, and our first “freshmen weekend” Shabbat will be August 19-20.
 Alumni are still welcome for visits in August even as students return.
 Hard to believe it, and we’re not yet ready!
 But ready or not…

 We look forward to meeting up with our SH Lchaim Student board to plan the first stretch of the semester, especially as Rosh Hashanah isn’t until the end of the September.
 Anyone have Torah-Tuesday topic ideas? creative tabling ideas or special themes for Shabbat?
 A different type of program?
 We’re also open to suggestions for giveaways (both re items and slogans/tag-lines).
 Always looking for new ideas!

-Best wishes for a happy 4th and an enjoyable summer!
+Best wishes to all for an enjoyable summer!

 Mendel and Raizy